 Research symposium and field tour

 We begin the summer with a day that highlights Cedar Creek’s experiments and researchers.
 Interns attend a symposium to learn about a wide range of active research projects at Cedar Creek.
-Researchers are asked to highlight areas where undergraduate students might connect with ongoing projects.
 In addition to the indoor research symposium, interns also participate in field tours offered by Cedar Creek’s faculty, postdoc, and graduate student researchers.
 This provides opportunities for interns to meet Cedar Creek researchers in an informal setting.

 Weekly Seminars and Workshops

-Throughout the summer, we provide a weekly series of research seminars and workshops.
+Throughout the summer, we provide a series of research seminars.
 Seminars provide greater depth and context for a wide range of research projects at Cedar Creek and beyond.
-Workshops provide formal research training on a variety of topics, including developing a research proposal, analyzing data, and making and delivering an effective research presentation.
+As part of being a Cedar Creek intern, you may have the opportunity to work with researchers in a more in depth manner regarding experimental processes.

 Graduate school and environmental career panels